Dom-Owens-UoB/Dom-Owens-UoB.github.io/_pages/research.md

 - [FNETS](https://arxiv.org/abs/2201.06110)

 Factor-adjusted network estimation and forecasting for high-dimensional time series, by Matteo Barigozzi, Haeran Cho and Dom Owens.
+To appear in The Journal of Business and Economic Statistics.
 `R` package available via [github](https://github.com/Dom-Owens-UoB/fnets)